6 Ways to Invest in Anthropic

 But that didn't stop Alphabet's Google (GOOGL) from jumping on a similar opportunity.

-Google invested $300 million in Anthropic in April 2023, giving it a 10% stake.
-Anthropic later announced it would also be using Google's cloud computing services.
+In April 2023, Google invested $300 million in Anthropic, giving it a 10% stake in the AI lab.
+Shortly thereafter, Anthropic announced it would also be using Google's cloud computing services.

 Google invested an additional $2 billion in October 2023 and another $1 billion in January 2025, bringing its total investment to $3.3 billion.